sbusso/Bear-Power-Pack/Apple Notes Export to Bear.md

 1. Close other apps and do not use Mac while this macro is running.
 2. Open Notes and select folder.
 3. Run this macro from Keyboard Maestro status menu
-4. Set tag at prompt with folder name or whatever.
+4. Set Bear tag at prompt with folder name (or whatever).

 Repeat for each of Notes’ foldes you like to export/import to Bear